Elliot Omozusi: Fulham

 Born in Hackney, London, Omozusi attended the Homerton College of Technology.
 Omozusi made his first team debut for Fulham as a substitute in the League Cup second-round game against Wycombe Wanderers on 20 September 2006.
 The following month, Omozusi signed a three-year contract with Fulham.
 He was sent off in the game against Reading on 3 November 2007 after providing an assist for Fulham's second goal on only his second Premier League appearance for the club.
 On 3 December 2007 he started at right back against Manchester United at Old Trafford.

 On 18 July 2008, Omozusi moved to Norwich City on a season long loan with Fulham having the option of recalling him in January 2009.
 Omozusi returned to Fulham from his loan spell at Norwich in January 2009.
 On 30 October 2009, Fulham announced a two-month loan deal with Charlton Athletic, which was subsequently extended until the end of January 2010.
 He eventually returned to Fulham in March after stopping training with Charlton.

 Leyton Orient

 In late April 2010, Omozusi was on trial at Leyton Orient and played in a reserve game against Millwall on 28 April.
-He subsequently signed for Orient on 2 June, where he stayed until a criminal conviction saw him sentenced to prison.
+He subsequently signed for Orient on 2 June, where he stayed until a criminal conviction for witness intimidation saw him sentenced to prison in November 2011.

 On 21 January 2013 Leyton Orient re-signed Omozusi following his release.
 He told the club's website: "I'm grateful to Leyton Orient for this opportunity given to me.
 I want to make the most of this second chance and I'm looking forward to helping the team over the rest of the season."
 He signed a new one-year contract on 2 May 2013.

 On 30 January 2014, Omozusi was nominated for the PFA Player in the Community Award for his work with the Leyton Orient Community Sports Programme since his return to the club after his conviction.